 Never trust websites which offer a shady ‘advocacy package’ to businesses.
 Search for relevant reviews on Ripoff Report and Pissed Consumer to see more unbiased reviews.

-The above review and comments against Sherlock, J. v.
-Estate of: Julia Sherlock were submitted by NO-SCAM.com user(s) and have been published as-is.
+The above review and comments against Com. v.
+Smith, D. were submitted by NO-SCAM.com user(s) and have been published as-is.
 NO-SCAM.com does not edit, alter or remove content published by it’s users.
-There’s no amount of money a business can pay to manipulate their reviews or complaints and NO-SCAM.com will NOT entertain any request to remove the review on Sherlock, J. v.
-Estate of: Julia Sherlock at any cost whatsoever.
+There’s no amount of money a business can pay to manipulate their reviews or complaints and NO-SCAM.com will NOT entertain any request to remove the review on Com. v.
+Smith, D. at any cost whatsoever.